Sharp Convergence to the Half-Space for Mullins-Sekerka in the Plane: Proofs

 For $x \in Q$ and $y \in \R\setminus 2Q$, there holds $|x-y| \GS |Q|/2$.
 It follows that

-We have changed variables $y \coloneq |Q| z$ for the last inequality.
-Then
+where in the last inquality we have changed variables $y \coloneq |Q| z$.
+We combine these estimates with the triangle inequality to deduce

-because of the triangle inequality, for some constant $C$.
+for some constant $C$.
 The same estimate holds for any non-centered interval $Q$.
 Taking the supremum over all intervals $Q$ and using the fact that we have an analogous equivalence as in \eqref{E:EQQ}, we obtain \eqref{E:TODO}. \end{proof}

 Now we prove formula \eqref{E:HES} representing the Hessian of the excess energy.

 \begin{proof}[Proof of Lemma~\ref{L:HESSIAN}] We proceed in six steps.
 To simplify the notation, we will occasionally not mark the time dependence of functions.